 While there’s no perfect sales process, we recommend including a sales cycle in your team’s structure precisely to track performance and analyze results.
 This helps ensure your sales team only closes deals they can support and sell profitably.

 How did your reps do?
 What worked well for them?
 Where did things go wrong or right?
 Did they deviate from the cycle?
 What happened if they did?

 Having perspective for evaluation is essential to understanding how both your reps and business are performing — a sales cycle provides just that.

-To understand a sales cycle, you must understand the stages it's comprised of.
+To understand a sales cycle, you must understand its different stages.
 Here's a breakdown of each one.